largobox/Archers/README.md

-Small demo for demonstration: NodeJS, WebGL, websocket
+Small and rude demo for demonstration: NodeJS, WebGL, websocket